Areas of Concentration

 OTC works hand-in-hand with Purdue faculty-, staff- and student-entrepreneurs to provide the resources needed to better understand Purdue policies related to intellectual property and the processes whereby this intellectual property can become an actual product or service.

 Once commercially viable Purdue technologies are identified, OTC assists inventors by protecting discoveries.
-These technologies can then be marketed and licensed to appropriate industry partners or to startups that are built around the innovations through an award-winning process developed by PRF's Office of Business Development.
+These technologies can then be marketed and licensed to appropriate industry partners or to startups that are built around the innovations.

 COMMERCIALIZATION AND ENTREPRENEURSHIP